supnate/rekit/README.md

 # <img src="/images/logo_text.png?raw=true" width="228">

+> Rekit 2.0 is coming!
+Note that the docs here are mainly for 1.0.
+There will be slight changes for 2.0, but don't worry, it will be fully compatible with 1.0 apps :-P.

 Rekit is a toolkit for building scalable web applications with React, Redux and React-router.

 It helps you focus on business logic rather than dealing with massive libraries, patterns, configurations etc.